-The word “underwear” is a mass noun that takes singular agreement (“your underwear is showing”) but there are a cluster of pluralia tantum underwear words.
+The word underwear is a mass noun that takes singular agreement (“your underwear is showing”) but there are a cluster of pluralia tantum underwear words.
 In addition to panties, we have drawers, boxers, briefs, and tighty whities.
-Interestingly, the thong is singular (perhaps because leg enclosure has little to do with it?), and so is the bra (though it shares the shape characteristics of glasses and goggles).
+Interestingly, thong is singular (perhaps because leg enclosure has little to do with it?), and so is bra (though it shares the shape characteristics of glasses and goggles).

 Pluralia tantum are often objects that involve some kind of connected pairing of two identical things, but they can also be terms for large collections of dissimilar things.
-Clothes, for example, can be shirts, pants, skirts, jackets, or underwear.
-Manners can be ways of talking, eating, or greeting.
-Pyjamas are the top and bottom taken together.
+Clothes, for example, can refer to shirts, pants, skirts, jackets, or underwear (we never say clothe to mean a singular item of clothing).
+Similarly, manners can refer to ways of talking, eating, or greeting.

 Words for activities that might be individually very different in their specifics but similar in some general aspect will sometimes be pluralia tantum.
 You may indulge in shenanigans, heroics, or hysterics, or sometimes all three.

 There is a small group of pluralia tantum for what’s left after the dust has settled.
 They may be remains, ruins, or leftovers.